ahmadehab10/Zomato-Python-EDA/README.md

 ### Top Rated Restaurants:

-Compiled a list of restaurants with the highest ratings and analyzed factors contributing to their success.
+Compiled a list of restaurants with the highest ratings and votes and analyzed factors contributing to their success.